Graphical Construction of Spatial Gibbs Random Graphs: Definitions and notation

 \begin{example*} {\bf \ref{ex:stars}(cont.):} For the particular 2-stars model defined by the Hamiltonian \eqref{def:hamiltonian_2stars}, the generator of the dependent graph process is given by

 where

 \end{example*}

-For $V\subset \Zd{2}$ finite, it is easy to see that the invariant measure of process defined above is $\mu_{_V}$ given by \eqref{eq:def-gibbs}.
-The next theorem guarantees the existence of at least one invariant measure of the process in the case of graphs with infinite number of vertices.
+For $V\subset \Zd{d}$ finite, it is easy to see that the invariant measure of the process defined above is $\mu_{_V}$ given by \eqref{eq:def-gibbs}.
+For $V$ infinite, the existence of the Markov process \eqref{eq:generator_gibbs} is not a priori clear, and needs to be proved.

-\begin{theorem} For any (infinite) $V \subset \Zd{2}$ the Markov process with generator $A^V$ exists and admits at least one invariant measure. \end{theorem}